 2, 3 and 4 year olds

-|Your GP surgery||During November||In October, we'll be writing to parents / guardians of all children born between 31 August 2012 to 31 October 2014 that are registered with a Jersey GP. |
+|At your child's nursery or at their GP surgery||During October / November||In September, we'll write to parents / guardians of all children born between 1 September 2013 to 15 October 2015 registered with a Jersey GP. |

 The nasal flu vaccine can't be given to children under two years.

-|In school given by nurses||Nurses will be delivering the vaccine during October||You'll receive a letter via your child's school advising when the school nurses will be offering flu vaccine in your child's school|
+|In primary school given by nurses||Nurses will be offering flu vaccines from the end of October through to mid November||You'll receive a letter from your child's school advising when the school nurses will in your child's school|

 Children with a long-term medical condition

-Nasal spray flu vaccine safety
+Nasal flu vaccine safety